-GMAT exam is a computer adaptive test (CAT) conducted in English.
+The GMAT exam is a computer adaptive test (CAT) conducted in English.
 Nowadays, it contains four parts: Analytical Writing Assessment (AWA), Integrated Reasoning (IR), the Quantitative section, and the Verbal section.
 It has been modified as it has developed, and some parts (e.g. testing on antonyms and directed memory) have been scrapped.
 The last major change occurred in April 2018, when GMAC reduced the number of questions on the Quantitative and Verbal sections as well as the total exam time.

 The idea of Integrated Reasoning is to assess the ability to combine data from multiple sources, to interpret information and the likelihood of results, and the ability to convert quantitative data between graphical and verbal formats.
 It comprises 12 questions that have to be answered in 30 minutes.
 Applicants may use a calculator but may not move to previous screens to change their answers or go back to skipped questions.
 The sections in IR are graphics interpretation, two-part analysis, table analysis, and multi-source reasoning.Format: 12 questions Topic: Multi-Source Reasoning, Graphics Interpretation, Two-Part Analysis, Table Analysis Time: 30 minutes Score: 1 – 8 in single-digit intervals

-The Quantitative sections allow 62 minutes and test takers have to answer 31 questions.
+The Quantitative section is taken in 62 minutes and test takers have to answer 31 questions.
 The quantitative section tests problem-solving and the capability to reason quantitatively.Format: 31 questions Topic: Data Sufficiency, Problem Solving Time: 62 minutes Score: 0-60

-The Verbal sections allow 65 minutes and test takers have to answer 36 questions.
-The verbal section consists of reading comprehension, critical reasoning and sentence correction questions.Format: 36 questions Topic: Reading Comprehension, Critical Reasoning, Sentence Correction Time: 65 minutes Score: 0-60
+The Verbal section is taken in 65 minutes and test takers have to answer 36 questions.
+The verbal section consists of reading comprehension, critical reasoning, and sentence correction questions.Format: 36 questions Topic: Reading Comprehension, Critical Reasoning, Sentence Correction Time: 65 minutes Score: 0-60

 Testing time is 3 hours 7 minutes, but plan for an additional half hour if you wish to use the optional breaks.